DR. JEREMY T. KERR

 Biography

-I am an elected Fellow of the American Association for the Advancement of Science (AAAS), the Royal Society of Biology, and an invited member of Sigma Xi Scientific Honours society.
-I held the University Research Chair in Macroecology and Conservation from 2013 to 2023.
+I held the University Research Chair in Macroecology and Conservation for its full term, from 2013 to 2023.
 I am a past President of the Canadian Society for Ecology and Evolution, where I led work on EDI and on policy engagement.
 I am an alum of the Global Young Academy and have had research successes that are important to me, including Young Researcher of the YearEarly Researcher Award from Ontario, Science Ambassador for Canada (from Partners in Research), the Excellence in Media Relations prize for Research, and the University of Ottawa Leadership Award for Teaching for work on inclusive and online teaching practices during the pandemic.
-I was recently recognized as the Faculty of Science Researcher of the Year.
+I was recently recognized as the Faculty of Science Researcher of the Year in 2024.

 I did my undergrad at U of O in Biology and my honours project with David Currie and my PhD at York with Laurence Packer.
 I went on to a postdoc in Oxford with Bob May and Dick Southwood.
 I can't do either of these legendary scientists justice here.
 I ended up back in Ottawa as a research scientist in remote sensing with the stellar Josef Cihlar, and then full circle to Biology at University of Ottawa.
 I returned to Oxford for sabbatical as an elected Senior Research Fellow in Mansfield College and the Institute for Environment.